 To better illustrate the difference between sector and industry, take note of the healthcare sector as an example.
 The healthcare sector includes all activities related to the production or delivery of goods and services related to medicine and healthcare.
 Some of the industries under this sector are the healthcare industry, pharmaceutical industry, biotechnology industry, and health maintenance organizations industry, among others.

 Another example is the financial sector which includes all activities related to the delivery of financial services to business and individual consumers.
-Examples of industries under this sector include the banking industry, insurance industry, and foreign exchange services industry, among others.
+Examples of industries under this include the banking industry, insurance industry, and foreign exchange services industry, among others.

 For a more formalized usage nonetheless, the term “sector” can be used when referring to a group of similar economic activities while “industry” can be used to refer to group of similar firms.
 However, these days, remember that these terms have been used analogously.